 People concerned about the levels of minerals and other particulates in their water can use carbon filters to remove asbestos, cysts, lead, certain pesticides, trihalomethanes, and volatile organic compounds (VOCs).

-Carbon filters can also add good minerals back into water that has been very heavily treated.
-For example, charcoal adds minerals like calcium, magnesium, and iron, which can get stripped out of processed LA tap water.
+Carbon filters add healthy minerals back into water after filtration.
+For example, charcoal adds minerals like calcium, magnesium, and iron, which often gets stripped out of processed LA tap water.

 Do They Have the Cleanest Tap Water?